achieve-lab/assertion_data_for_LLM/README-updated.md

   -f FILE_LOC, --files FILE_LOC  : Location containing source Verilog files -F LFILE, --file_list LFILE  :  A file containing name of verilog files with absolute path, one file in every line.

-You can find more about GoldMine [here](https://sites.google.com/view/goldmine-illinois/publications).
+You can find more about [GoldMine](https://ieeexplore.ieee.org/document/5457129) in this [website](https://ieeexplore.ieee.org/document/5457129) containing the list of publications.

 ### HARM